causes/causes.github.io/README.markdown

     git config remote.gerrit.push HEAD:refs/publish/source

+Since posts go through Gerrit for review, your commit messages need to contain Change-Ids.
+The easiest way to automatically add them to your commit messages is by using [Overcommit](https://github.com/causes/overcommit) to manage your git hooks for this repo:

+    gem install overcommit
+    overcommit --all .

 ### Creating posts

 You should always be in the `source` branch when writing posts.
 If you are not